canonical/k8s-snap/docs/src/snap/explanation/epa.md

    through resource requests and limits.
 Pods can request dedicated CPU cores and other resources to ensure they meet real-time requirements.
 -  **CPU Manager**: Kubernetes’ CPU Manager is a critical component for real-time workloads.
-It allows for the static allocation of CPUs to containers, ensuring that specific CPU cores are dedicated to particular workloads.
+It enables the static allocation of CPUs to containers, ensuring that specific CPU cores are dedicated to particular workloads.
 -  **Scheduler awareness**: The Kubernetes scheduler must be aware of real-time